Domestic vs Commercial Electrician: Differences & Pay

 Industrial electrical work is a step beyond commercial and involves factories, manufacturing plants, power stations, water treatment facilities, and other heavy infrastructure.
 This is the most specialised sector and commands the highest rates.

 Industrial electricians often earn premium rates due to the specialist nature of the work and the shift patterns involved.
 Day rates of 350 to 500 pounds or more are common, with some high-voltage or offshore roles commanding even higher rates.
+See our guide to the highest-paying electrical specialisms for more detail.

 Getting into industrial work